Generalizing Coordinate Non Commutativity: Importation of star product

 \subsection{Another Minkowski space time}

 We now generalize the previous process for a space time other than the Minkowski space time.
 Since, in quantum mechanics, the time coordinate does not manifest in the role of operator, "time" does not contribute to coordinate non commutativity.
-However, from the Heisenberg picture, we can introduce time dependent vectors:

-We also assume that all the operators and vectors will be defined at time "$\acute{t}$".
+However, from the Heisenberg picture, we can introduce time dependent vectors: $\mid \yy;t>$.
+We also assume that all the operators and vectors will be defined at time $"t"$.
 This means that, with good approximation, we can suppose that the framework is falling along a geodesic $\mathcal{G}$ of space time.
-In Riemann's normal coordinates, each space-like hypersurface of constant $"\acute{t}"$ is normal to this geodesic and contains the set of space like geodesics normal to $\mathcal{G}$.
-The time "$\acute{t}$" of an event in a hypersurface is the proper time along $\mathcal{G}$ at which the every point intersects the hypersurface \cite{parker}.
+In Riemann's normal coordinates, each space-like hypersurface of constant $"t"$ is normal to this geodesic and contains the set of space like geodesics normal to $\mathcal{G}$.
+The time $"t"$ of an event in a hypersurface is the proper time along $\mathcal{G}$ at which the every point intersects the hypersurface \cite{parker1, parker2}.
 Consequently, the unit operator is made in compliance with the principle of symmetrically:

-Without loss of generality, we can replace $"\mid \yy,\acute{t}>"$ with $"\mid y>"$ which is a symbolic notation.
+Without loss of generality, we can replace $"\mid \yy,t>"$ with $"\mid y>"$ which is a symbolic notation.
 In addition, by introducing $d^n y\ =d^{n-1}\yy\ dt\ \delta{(t-\acute{t})}$, the unit operator becomes:

 According to Ref.\cite{DeWitt} and in commutative algebra, the generalized momentum operator, $\hat{\Pi}$ is given by:

 with,

 Eq.(\ref{dell}) is not always true and its validity is questioned by Eq.(\ref{canonical commutation relation}).
 For non commutative coordinates, we can generalize the \text{rotation rule} as: